tkuriyama/tkuriyama.github.io/general/_posts/2021-12-03-elm-package-index.md

 ## Wrapping Up

-I added some diff'ing logic to the Python scraper, so it can incrementally retrieve version updates, as well as new packges that are added to the official Elm package index.
+I added some diff'ing logic to the Python scraper, so it can incrementally retrieve version updates, as well as new packages that are added to the official Elm package index.

 As a naive implementation of a keyword search engine... it seems to be reasonably useful -- at least enough so for me to use personally in Elm projects.